Photo Cred: (1) | Updated: 5/21/2019

-This season of my life has been an interesting one.
-It has not been like previous seasons such as the season of intense spiritual warfare that lasted the duration of my first two years of high school when I led a Christian club called “First Priority” or the season of immense teaching where God gave me the opportunity to lecture on why the Bible can be trusted as well as teach in my church’s high school youth group.
-There was also the occasional spiritual small talk at work or school last year which was amazing to take part in with those who never truly grasped certain concepts such as the Ontological Argument, “Is Catholicism Christian and can Christians be Catholic?”, and the small discussions concerning the existence of God or some divine and necessary being.
+On the other hand, it is also different than the season filled with teaching opportunities where God gave me the ability to lecture on why the Bible can be trusted, as well as teach in my church’s high school youth group on Titus 2:11-15.
+There was also the occasional spiritual small talk at work or school last year which was amazing to take part in with those who wrestled with certain concepts.
+Things like the Ontological Argument, “Is Catholicism Christian and can Christians be Catholic?”, and the small discussions concerning the existence of God.

 This season is significant because I have not had this much time to breath and look back at what I have gone through in my life.
 I do not like it that much either because I love to do things and accomplish great things that have purpose, but instead I am sitting on the sidelines as everyone else gets a turn at bat.
 I have friends who are getting married, having children, moving out, traveling the world, going on missions trips, and so much more.
 Then here I am just waiting for the next unexpected journey that God has for me.

 Probably the funniest part of this season is that I do not know what I am waiting for or what lies ahead in my life!
 Is it marriage?
 No, God has told me to wait.
 Is it a missions trip?
 No, God has told me that that is neither my calling nor my purpose in life for now.
 Is it a career?
 No, God has told me that I am not ready and must first go to college to receive my education.

 Luke 16:10 (NKJV)